Page Contents:

 Overview

 There are potentially thousands of knots that we COULD use.
-On this page and subpages, JRB has narrowed down the list to the ones that are preferred.
+On this page and subpages, JRB focusses on those which have been used and discovered by JRB.
 In addition to the the information in the Dictionary page, the following video outlines the basic knot tying concepts and terminology.

 Note that unless otherwise stated, the term “line” (as used on this page) applies to rope, cord or webbing.